 Rules:

-Explain throws keyword with its rules?
+Explain throws keyword with its rules.

-throws keyword:
+Ans: throws keyword:

-Ans: the Compile-time error will be thrown stating “Unreachable code” Example, as shown in the below screen capture
+Ans: The compile-time error will be thrown stating “Unreachable code” Example, as shown in the below screen capture

 Why is the only object of type Throwable (or its sub-type) allowed to throw?

 Ans: Using the throw keyword, the only exception can be thrown.
-Therefore, all exception thrown should fall in the exception hierarchy (extending any one of the types of Throwable class).
+Therefore, all exceptions thrown should fall in the exception hierarchy (extending any one of the types of Throwable class).
 It can be checked or unchecked or a user-defined exception

-Ans: It’s an abnormal termination, irrespective of whether program raises any exceptions or NOT, When we are using throws keyword to handle any exception raised during program execution, then it is always considered as an abnormal termination
+Ans: It’s an abnormal termination, irrespective of whether the program raises any exceptions or NOT, When we are using the throws keyword to handle any exception raised during program execution, then it is always considered as an abnormal termination

 Whether it is possible to create the custom exception, and can we throw this custom made exception?